vetras/ts-express-decorators-wiki/Controllers.md

 }
 ```

-In this example, CalendarCtrl has EventCtrl as depedencies.
+In this example, CalendarCtrl has EventCtrl as dependencies.
 When all Controllers are built, the recorded routes will be as follows :

 * /rest
 * /rest/calendars